Registration

 What Is Legacy Policy on Behavior Expectations and Behavior Policy?

-All Legacy programs are Peanut & Nut Free.
+All Legacy programs are Peanut &and nut-free.
 We ensure that peanut and tree nut products are not served to our members.
+Legacy has a strict policy on nut foods and will discard the food if the program is at risk.
 Additionally, parents should ensure that when packing snacks for their children, they should not contain nut products.
-Staff is trained to deal with children who have allergies and how to administer care for allergic reactions.
-Celebrations and parties during Camp will be adjusted to serve foods that observe allergy concerns.
+Staff are trained to deal with children who have allergies and how to administer care for allergic reactions.
+Celebrations and parties during camp will be adjusted to serve foods that accommodate allergy concerns.

 Is The Staff Certified in CPR & First Aid?